BareBones-RPG/BareBones-RPG.github.io/README.md

 #### Debilities:

-These are status that PCs can gain after declaring a burn on their attribute roll.
-The status will activate after a Major Burn or two points has been spent to re-roll.
-After PCs gains status whenever they roll using a burnt attribute it will roll with a Burden.
+These are the statuses that PCs can gain after declaring a burn on their attribute roll.
+A status activates after a Major Burn (spending two points) to re-roll.
+Once a PC gains a status, any future rolls using the burned attribute will be made with a Burden.
+If the attribute still has at least one point remaining, the PC must roll with Bane—roll a d6 and take the lower result.

 - AGILITY: Dazed – The character is disoriented and cannot move quickly or perform actions requiring dexterity or balance.
 - INSIGHT: Frightened – The character is overwhelmed with fear or doubt, unable to make rational decisions.